dcoates83/Azure-Sky-Ragdolls/_posts/2021-12-30-we-will-be-retiring-queen-sapphire-and-king-tzar.md

 ---
 It is our unfortunate, but necessary duty to sometimes retire kings and queens.
 In order to continuously improve out lines and yet stay a small cattery where all cats have a normal life it is necessary we retire our Breeders.

-Sapphire and Tzar will be retiring as soon as we get a future queen and king out of them.
+Sapphire and Tzar will be retiring as soon as we get a future queen and king out of them, and our replacement Kings are doing their job.
+As such we do not have a set date for retirement yet, but we think it will be in late 2022 or early 2023.

 Sapphire has been an exceptionally wonderful queen, and Tzar a reliable and loving King for us, both deserve a loving home to live out their lives as a beloved Pets for the next 16 years of their lives.